Adacko2911/Master-thesis-project/README.md

 To reproduce the results of the study, follow these steps:

-1. Download the code in the `convergence_run`,`example`,`medhmm_run`,`mhmm_run` and `data` folder and the empirical data (upon request from Groningen Medical centre).
+1. Download the code in the `convergence_run`,`example`,`medhmm_run`,`mhmm_run` and `data` folder and the empirical data (upon request from Groningen Medical Centre).
 2. Run the R scripts in the following order to reproduce the results from main simulation study:
     1. `data/data_simulation.R`: simulate the data.
     2. `convergence_run/medhmm/convergence_run_medhmm1.R`,`convergence_run/medhmm/convergence_run_medhmm2.R`, `convergence_run/mhmm/convergence_runs.R` : analyse the convergence results from fitting the Bayesian multilevel EDHMM and HMM on the simulated data.
     3. R (.R) scripts included in `medhmm_run/` and `mhmm_run/` directories: run the simulation.
     4. `simulatipon_main/parse_outputs.R`: summarize and parse all results. (results `produced to ./post_processed_data/`).
     5. R (.R) scripts included in `simulatipon_main/plot_scripts/`directory: produce figures (results `./produced to plot_scripts/`).
-3. Run the R scripts in the following order to reproduce the results from empirical exmple:
+3. Run the R scripts in the following order to reproduce the results from empirical example:
     1. `example/train_models.R`: fit the data to MEDHMM and the MHMM.
     2. `example/summarise_data.R`: get the summary statistics of individuals and study group.
     3. `example/utility_functions.R`: load functions needed.
     4. `example/models_postprocess.R`: summarize data results, produce plots and convergence trace plots.
     5. `example/decoding_figures_11_C5.R` and `example/ppc_mean_code.R`: to obtain figures and posterior predictive check analisys results.

 Notice that the simulation is computationally intensive; it was run in the [Dutch National Supercomputer Snellius](https://www.surf.nl/en/dutch-national-supercomputer-snellius) using a single node with varying number of cores.
-The cluster computer scripts are available in `convergence_run/medhmm/`, `convergence_run/mhmm/`,`medhmm_run/`, and `mhmm_run/` and consists of the **job** files, **doit** files and executable **.sh** files.
-Those files can be reuse however they need to be adjusted in order to mach future user file directories.
+The cluster computer scripts are available in `convergence_run/medhmm/`, `convergence_run/mhmm/`,`medhmm_run/`, and `mhmm_run/` and consist of the **job** files, **doit** files and executable **.sh** files.
+Those files can be re-used however they need to be adjusted to match future user file directories.

+## Ethical Approval
+The study was approved by the Ethical Review Board of the Faculty of Social and Behavioural Sciences of Utrecht University (ref.no 22-1845 and 22-1844).

+## Funding
+This work made use of the Dutch national e-infrastructure Snellius with the support of the SURF Cooperative using grant no. EINF-2570, which is (partly) financed by the Dutch Research Council (NWO)

-## Contact
+## Data availability statement

 The empirical data cannot be found in this repository due to privacy issues.
 However, the data can be made available upon reasonable request from researchers.
 Please contact <f.m.bos01@umcg.nl> for more information.

+## Contact

 For any further questions, please contact <a.dacko@students.uu.nl>.